drewww/substrate/notes/to-do.md

  - DONE Add string rendering
     - consider different sizing? for not following the cell grid at all??
  - test small versions
- - delete buffer canvas, not sure why we're triple buffered right now. seems not to be used for anything.
+ - DONE delete buffer canvas, not sure why we're triple buffered right now. seems not to be used for anything.
+ - Refactor overlays to use the same logic as any other cell.
+ - Look into blend modes and decide whether/how we want to do that.